 The Campsite is only a short walk from a beautiful sandy beach, aptly named "Tahiti Plage".
 By bike it is a 5 to 10 minute cycle and on foot, perhaps a 15 minute walk.

-The facilities on this four star french campsite are fantastic.
+The facilities on this four star french campsite are fantastic, and there is an impressive pool area.
 The site is situated in 9 hectares of wooded parkland and many of the plots are surrounded by hedges which offer some privacy.

 Most of the mobile home and tent plots are a good size but there is a great deal of extra space on this campsite, including a massive field for games.
 There are various activities organised in the months of June, July and August, including archery, football tournaments and volleyball.
 There is also a small pitch and putt golf course adjacent to the site as well as a tennis court.
 You can hire bikes on-site as well.

 If you are going to drive then here are the distances from the Channel Ports :

 About 500m from the campsite, and maybe a 10 minute walk at the most is a beautiful beach called Tahiti Plage.

 The area is fairly good for cycling.
 Nearby it is a fairly quiet area of Brittany but notable places to visit include the scenic Breton village of Kerascoet, renowned for its thatched Breton cottages (chaumière is the French word for a cottage !).
 The village is car and cycle free so please walk through it.
 There is a very nice Creperie there called Ty Plouz, who make some delicious Breton crepes.
 The Creperie is not very large so may get busy in High Season.